davidsneighbour/kollitsch.dev/README.md

 - This is a mobile-first design.
 - No layouts inside of layouts (container>row>col>row>col) if not explicitly required.
 - Do not re-invent the wheel.
 Reuse, recycle.

+## Repository Setup

+- To enable step debug logging for the Github Workflows, you must set the following secret in the repository that contains the workflow: ACTIONS_STEP_DEBUG to true.